Tifo: Football

-The word is mainly used to describe fans of clubs in football.
-Apart from the many local fan clubs in Italy, whose main role is, for example, to provide a meeting place for fans and friends and organize away trips, since the late 1960s, many Italian fans rely on organized stadium groups known as Ultras.
+Tifosi is mainly used to describe fans of clubs in football.
+Apart from the many local fan clubs in Italy, whose main role is, for example, to provide a meeting place for fans and friends and organize away trips, since the late 1960s, many Italian fans rely on organized stadium groups known as ultras.
 The main goal is to choreograph fan support with flags, banners, coloured smoke screens, flares, drums, and chanting in unison.
 For most teams city rivalries, colours, coat of arms, symbols, and the overall iconography have roots in the Middle Ages and early Renaissance.